SandysPappy/FFT/README.md

 # FFT Notes

-My attempt at writing up FFT using numpy in Python using WAV files for the raw input format
+My attempt at playing with FFT in Python using WAV files